 Composed of a wide collection of restored mosaics from the Ancient Roman town of Zeugma, the city carries the ruins of Greek invasion and Alexander the Great’s general Seleucus’s reflection.
 The zone used to be a military and commercial hotspot and at its peak housing more than70,000 residents.
 The museum today is the abode of breathtaking mosaics, wall paintings,and frescoes that speak highly of the Roman art.

 For those intrigued by ancient history, art and sculpture, Turkey offers a magnitude of attractions across the country.
-So, pack your bags and set out for a historical rendezvous across Turkey with Mosaic Travel.
+So, pack your bags and set out for a historical rendezvous across Turkey.